flowground/amazonaws-com-transfer-connector/README.md

 A generated **flow**ground connector for the AWS Transfer for SFTP API (version 2018-11-05).

 Generated from: https://api.apis.guru/v2/specs/amazonaws.com/transfer/2018-11-05/swagger.json<br/>
-Generated at: 2019-05-07T17:36:28+03:00
+Generated at: 2019-07-08T14:35:49+03:00

 ## API Description

 AWS Transfer for SFTP is a fully managed service that enables the transfer of files directly into and out of Amazon S3 using the Secure File Transfer Protocol (SFTP)—also known as Secure Shell (SSH) File Transfer Protocol.
 AWS helps you seamlessly migrate your file transfer workflows to AWS Transfer for SFTP—by integrating with existing authentication systems, and providing DNS routing with Amazon Route 53—so nothing changes for your customers and partners, or their applications.
 With your data in S3, you can use it with AWS services for processing, analytics, machine learning, and archiving.
-Getting started with AWS Transfer for SFTP (AWS SFTP) is easy; there is no infrastructure to buy and setup.
+Getting started with AWS Transfer for SFTP (AWS SFTP) is easy; there is no infrastructure to buy and setup.<br/>

 ## Authorization